prob-design/bivariate/manual.md

 Finally, in order to use the TU Delft colours and other default plotting styles, simply call the `set_TUDstyle`-function without any arguments.

+If you've been given SURFdrive links instead of files, you can use `load_SURFdrive_file` and `load_SURFdrive_path` instead.
+Use the first one if your link leads directly to a file, and the second one if it leads to a directory.
+In the latter case, you also need to supply a path to the file you want.
+For example, to access a file `filename.csv` in the top-folder, simply supply that name as a second argument.
+If it's located in a folder, use `folder/filename.csv`.
+Both of these functions also use the column arguments that `load_dataset` uses.

 ## First steps: the `exploration`-subpackage

 **Checking your data and creating simple plots**